Who else is sick of the covid – 19 emergency? If your not let me know your secret in the comments below please.

 dlocal have allowed for this in their system and made it a key part of their platform for merchants to utilize.

-Drop shipping to South America in its purest form is not likely to work as well as a combination of drop shipping and having some product in stock.
+Drop shipping to South America in its purest form is not likely to work as well as combining drop shipping and having some product in stock for local consumption.

 This is not to say that, if you do not live in South America it won’t work.
-What you need to do is be very clear on where you are based.
+What you need to do is be very clear on where you are based, and have your delivery options clearly shown.

 First rule of selling, it is not about you.